 Learners following the Light and Electric Vehicle Occupation Specialism could gain a range of skills and experience and substantial experience of working for employers, which will give you a number of progression options including:

-You could also progress into higher level study or Apprenticeships on courses such as Higher National Diploma, Foundation Degree and Degree programmes at the College or university.
+You could also progress to higher level study on courses such as HNC/D, foundation degree and degree programmes at the College or university.